arduino-libraries/Arduino_LSM6DSOX/docs/readme.md

 # ArduinoLSM6DSOX library

 The ArduinoLSM6DSOX library allows you to use the inertial measurement unit (IMU) available on the Arduino&reg; Nano RP2040 Connect board.
 The IMU is a [LSM6DSOX](https://www.st.com/resource/en/datasheet/lsm6dsox.pdf), it is a 3-axis accelerometer and 3-axis gyroscope.
 The IMU is connected to the Nano RP2040 Connect board's microcontroller through I2C.
-The values returned are signed floats.
+The values returned are mostly signed 16 bit integers, accompanied by their full range (gyroRange or accelRange, see below).

 To use this library: